-- 4. The financial ability of the City to meet the costs of any items to be included in the agreement. - 5.
-Comparison of wages, hours, and terms and conditions of employment of the employees involved in the arbitration proceedings with the wages, hours, and terms and conditions of employment of other persons performing similar services in the public and private sectors, if applicable. - 6.
-The average consumer prices for goods and services, commonly known as the cost of living; - The overall compensation presently received by the employees involved in the arbitration; - Changes in any of the foregoing circumstances during the pendency of the arbitration proceedings; and - 9.
+- (3) Fact-finder's procedure.
+The selected fact-finder shall proceed as follows: - a.
+The fact-finder will convene hearings for the parties to submit evidence in support of their positions.
+Such hearings will be open to the public. - b.
+In making any decision pursuant to this division, the fact-finder shall give weight to the following factors: - 1.
+The lawful authority of the City; - 2.
+Stipulations of the parties; - 3.
+The interests and welfare of the public; - 4.
+The financial ability of the City to meet the costs of any items to be included in the agreement and the effect of the adjustments on the provision of public services by the City. - 5.
+Comparison of wages, hours, and terms and conditions of employment of the employees involved in the arbitration proceedings with the wages, hours, and terms and conditions of employment of employees of comparable unionized employers performing similar services in the public and private sectors, if applicable. - 6.
+The average consumer prices for goods and services, commonly known as the cost of living;

+- 7. The overall compensation presently received by the employees involved in the arbitration; - 8.
+Changes in any of the foregoing circumstances during the pendency of the arbitration proceedings; and - 9.
 Such other factors that are normally or traditionally taken into consideration in the determination of wages, hours, and terms and conditions of employment through voluntary collective bargaining, mediation, arbitration, or otherwise between the parties, in public service or in private employment. - c.
-The fact-finder shall produce a written decision that comprised of a proposed collective bargaining agreement and an explanation of the basis for the proposed collective bargaining agreement.

-The fact-finder shall submit the written decision to the Chief Administrative Officer and the exclusive bargaining representative not later than October 15. - d.
-During the seven-day period following the fact-finder's submission of the written decision, the parties shall meet and attempt to negotiate an agreement based on the fact-finder's recommendations.
-By mutual agreement, the seven-day period may be extended once for a maximum of seven days.
+The fact-finder shall produce a written decision.
+For an impasse, the written decision will be comprised of collective bargaining agreement language addressing the impasse and an explanation of the basis for the proposed language, and the fact-finder shall submit the written decision to the Chief Administrative Officer and the exclusive bargaining representative not later than October 15. - (4) Further negotiation.
+During the seven-day period following the fact-finder's submission of the written decision, the parties shall meet and attempt to negotiate an agreement based on the fact-finder's decision.
+By mutual agreement, the seven-day period may be extended once for a maximum of seven additional days.
+During this period, neither party shall make the fact-finder's decision public except to the extent required by law. - (c) Final resolution.